mahirst/SSP_fellowship_2025/README.md

 * **YYYY_revenue:** Reported total revenue for that fiscal year

 * Note: The University of North Georgia did not exist in 2012, so that data is missing from this file.

+##### institution_top_demographics_2012.csv

+The top 3 demographics reported by institutions in 2012, as well as the total number of students reported.

+##### institution_top_demographics_2022.csv

+The top 3 demographics reported by institutions in 2022, as well as the total number of students reported.

 ### 'map_figure' folder